5 Tips to Trade Like the Pros

 During our weekly webinar, we’ll walk you through the trade with a full-blown analysis of the current market conditions and the detailed reasoning of why we think this stock has big hit potential.

 Our current subscribers have recently seen some big gains with Options Apprentice, including:

 - +150% GAINS on Thermo Fisher Scientific Inc. calls

 - +100% GAINS on 3M Company calls

-Since this service launched about 5 months ago, the Options Apprentice portfolio has returned 44%!
-That’s almost triple the gains of the S&P 500 during the same period!
+Since this service launched about 5 months ago, the Options Apprentice portfolio has posted a portfolio return of twice that of the S&P 500's performance during the same time period!